hardkiller2565123123/NarutoStorm2Revived/README.md

 If you do not approve of AI-assisted development, you are free not to use or contribute to this project.

+DEPENDING ON THIS PROJECT AND IF I HAVE TIME I WILL PORT THIS EXISTING FRAMEWORK TO OTHER GAMES EXEPT FOR NARUTO SHINOBI STRIKER

 NarutoStorm2Revived is not affiliated with, endorsed by, or sponsored by:

 * CyberConnect2